HughFerg/hughferg.github.io/README.md

 A site for my ideas, projects, and activities.
-Build on the Jekyll Fresh theme.
+Built on the Jekyll Fresh theme.